javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/1-generators/article.md

 alert([...range]); // 1,2,3,4,5
 ```

-Using a generator to make iterable sequences is so much more elegant:
+Using a generator to make iterable sequences is simpler and much more elegant:

 ```js run
 function* generateSequence(start, end) {